bjax/DAVEtools/README/README.txt

 // This file can be turned into XHTML using AsciiDoc

-DAVEtools 0.9.7 README
+DAVEtools 0.9.8 README
 ======================
-Bruce Jackson, NASA Langley Research Center <bruce.jackson@nasa.gov>
+Bruce Jackson, Adaptive Aerospace Group, Inc. <bjackson@adaptiveaero.com>
-README Version 8, 2015-03-02
+README Version 9, 2017-05-04
 :TOC:

 Introduction